 Most dispensing opticians work with optometrists

-Most dispensing opticians work in partnership with an optometrist, although some work at separate optical dispensing practices or at optical wholesalers and laboratories.
+Most dispensing opticians work in partnership with an optometrist.
+Some work at separate optical dispensing practices or at optical wholesalers and laboratories.

-- Bendall, H, administrator, Association of Dispensing Opticians of New Zealand, Careers New Zealand interview, June 2017.
+- Bendall, H, administrator, Association of Dispensing Opticians New Zealand, careers.govt.nz interview, April 2021.

 Progression and specialisations

 Dispensing opticians may progress into management positions, or set up their own practices.
-They may also become optical sales representatives.
+With further training, dispensing opticians may progress to become optometrists.